P-H-V/Feve-app-privacy-policy/README.md

 - Only standard HTTPS requests are made to fetch content files from GitHub
 - The GitHub repository access tokens are stored encrypted in the app's local data store

-### 6.3 Amazon Affiliate Links
-- The App may include links to Amazon products as part of product recommendations
-- These are affiliate links; we may receive a commission at no additional cost to you
-- Amazon may collect data according to its own privacy policy when you click these links

 ## 7. Your Rights and Choices

 You have the right to: